ucsb-cs148-w24/project-pj01-universityclothing/team/LEARNING.md

 Anika will commit to learning React Native and how to use Firebase to authenticate in week 3 and week 4.
+Xinyao will study UI designs and how to work with data collection and storage on the frontend.